-To pinpoint which states and counties are the most dangerous (and which are safest) for drivers, we analyzed more than 710,000 accident records spanning 20 years from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System (FARS).
-The results are compiled below in some simple-to-understand graphics.
-Read on to find out how your region compares.
+To pinpoint which states and counties are the safest and most dangerous for drivers, we analyzed more than 777,000 fatal accident records in the last 20 years from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System (FARS).
+Read on to find out how your state or county compares.

 The Most Dangerous Counties in the U.S.

-Based on 20 years of fatal accident data, the safest place to take to the road is Bristol County, Rhode Island, which also happens to be the least populated county in the state.
+Based on the data, the safest place to take to the road is Arlington County, Virginia – also considered one of the richest counties in America.
 Other safer-than-usual spots to go for a drive?
-Suffolk County, Massachusetts; Cass County, North Dakota; and Hennepin County, Minnesota.
+Bethel, Alaska; Broomfield County, Colorado; and Bronx County, New York.

 Small counties, like Kiowa in Colorado, placed relatively high on our top 20 deadliest counties list.
 Other smaller counties found in Texas and Nebraska also dominated the list of deadliest counties, based on the most recent year of available data.
-It claimed nine of the 20 spots, including the top four.
-One reason is the sparse population of many rural counties in the Lone Star State.
+They claimed 8 of the 20 spots.
+One reason are the sparse populations of many rural counties in these states.

 The Deadliest States in the U.S.

-According to the National Highway Traffic Safety Administration, the top five safest states for driving are all in the Northeast region, with Massachusetts boasting the lowest rate of traffic fatalities over the past 20 years.
+According to the National Highway Traffic Safety Administration, the top five safest states for driving are all in the Northeast region, with Massachusetts boasting the lowest rate of traffic fatalities in the past 20 years.
 The District of Columbia and New York are also commendably safe.
-Good public transit is one feature that may play a role.
-Another factor may be each state’s default speed limit on major highways.
+Good public transportation is one feature that may play a role.
+Another factor may be the default speed limit on major highways in each state.
 The Northeast typically enforces top speeds of 55 or 65 miles per hour on urban and rural interstates respectively, while states in the South and West generally enforce top speeds of 70 to 75 miles per hour.

 The five most dangerous states are comparatively rural and sparsely populated.
 Mississippi, Wyoming, and Montana lead the nation in fatal accidents per capita.
-With many long stretches of thinly patrolled two-lane roads, the temptation to speed can have tragic consequences and help may be slow to arrive.
+Rural states, like Wyoming, have manylong stretches of thinly patrolled two-lane roads, and the temptation to speed can have tragic consequences.

 The Scariest States for Drivers, by Year

-Choose a year above to see which states ranked high or low for traffic fatalities during that calendar year.
-Then, hover your mouse over each state to see its fatality rate per 10,000 people.
+To see which states ranked high or low for traffic fatalities in a given year, choose a year.
+Hover your mouse over each state to see the traffic fatality rate per 10,000 residents.

 A Decrease in Fatal Road Crashes

-Between 2013 and 2014, our data show that some states have become safer by a large margin, while others have fallen in safety rankings by a lot.
+Between 2014 and 2015, some states became safer by a large margin, while other states dramatically fell in safety.
 The states with the greatest increase in risk in 2015 were Vermont and Oregon, with their death tolls rising 25 percent and 29.5 percent respectively.
-Following in their wake were Utah and New Mexico, with smaller but still significant increases in their death tolls.
+Following in their wake were Washington and Georgia, which both had significant increases in their vehicle death tolls.

-The Long View: Changes Over a 20-Year Period
+The Big Picture: Changes Over a 20-Year Period

 FARS classifies a deadly crash as any incident in which a vehicle’s motion causes a fatality.
-The database offers data on the precise location of these fatal accidents from 1994 to 2014.
-We collected it all, cataloguing locations for more than 710,000 fatal accidents that occurred during that time.
+The database offers data on the precise location of these fatal accidents from 1994 to 2015.
+We collected it all, cataloging locations for more than 777,000 fatal accidents that occurred during that time.
 Then, we identified the state and county in which each accident took place, plotting the prevalence of deadly crashes by area.

-For example, Inyo County, California, has seen 200 fatal crashes over the last 20 years, with a population of roughly 18,500 people.
-By contrast, Los Angeles County has seen a total of 13,153 deadly crashes, but its population is north of 10 million.
+For example, Inyo County, California, has seen nearly 200 fatal crashes over the last 20 years, with a population of roughly 18,500 people.
+By contrast, Los Angeles County has seen almost 13,000 deadly crashes, but its population is north of 10 million.
 In this view, Inyo’s driving conditions seem far more likely to result in death, though far fewer people are exposed to them.

 NOTE: If you're a journalist interested in covering this project, we encourage you to use any of the graphics included above.
 We just ask that you attribute Auto Insurance Center fairly in your coverage and provide a link to this page so that your audience can learn more about our work.
 If you'd like to discuss this project, or any of our other research, reach out to us at [email protected]